 Journal of Neurosurgery: Spine

 Digital Object Identifier (DOI)

 Bozku̧, Hakan; Şenoǧlu, Mehmet; Baek, Seungwon; Sawa, Anna G.U.; Özer, Ali Fahir; Sonntag, Volker K.H.; and Crawford, Neil R., "Dynamic lumbar pedicle screw-rod stabilization: In vitro biomechanical comparison with standard rigid pedicle screw-rod stabilization - Laboratory investigation" (2010).
-Neurobiology.
+Translational Neuroscience.
 778.